-Editor's note: In this weekly column, we're looking ahead at how the coronavirus pandemic could affect higher ed in the long term.
+Editor's note: In this column, we're looking ahead at how the coronavirus pandemic could affect higher ed in the long term.
 Have an idea or question you'd like us to look into?
 Let us know.
 Read more of our coverage of how the coronavirus is impacting higher ed.

 Tuition benefit programs aren't new, but several high-profile examples have made headlines in the last few years as indicators that companies are changing how they use education support.
 Beyond attracting workers, these programs are designed to retain them and help employers expand and diversify their talent pipelines.

 This is particularly true in the retail and food service sectors, where competition for frontline workers was fierce in a strong economy and job-hopping was common.
 Such programs typically require employees to work at the company for several months before starting and then maintain a certain hourly threshold as they complete the program.
 In exchange, workers can earn a credential for free or at little cost.

 Colleges, meanwhile, embraced the pipeline of potential students as they confronted forecasts that the supply of traditional-age learners would shrink.

 Then the pandemic happened, and furloughs and layoffs began, hitting sectors like retail and food service hard.
 In retail alone, the unemployment rate climbed from 5.3% in March to 18.6% in April, according to federal data.
 Other sectors, including leisure and hospitality, where the rate jumped from 8.1% to 39.3%, are even worse off.

 The duration of the economic impact is uncertain, but a recession is expected.
 That could have an impact on tuition benefit programs.
 The share of students in these programs and of companies offering them decreased after the last recession.
 In 2008, around two-thirds of employers offered tuition assistance for undergraduate programs, according to data from the Society for Human Resource Management.
 In 2018, just over half did.
 Graduate programs, which are about as common among employers, saw a similar drop.